 Whether you're on the road or just looking to work with creatives in a different city, there are many helpful tools designed to make collaboration easier.

 To help you get started, we’ve combined seven of our favorite tools for remote collaboration — from sharing tracks and files to brainstorming melodies and broadcasting live performances across the world.

-JamKazam is a service that lets musicians play music with other artists from their own home.
-You can pre-record your performance by track, or broadcast the whole performance live.
-You can also use the platform as a collaborative rehearsal tool between bandmates, because audio registers way faster between computers than other programs like Google Hangouts or Zoom, so you can play together in almost real time.
+JamKazam is a service that lets musicians play music with other artists from their own homes.
+You can pre-record your performance by tracking or broadcasting the whole performance live.
+You can also use the platform as a collaborative rehearsal tool between bandmates because audio registers way faster between computers than other programs like Google Hangouts or Zoom, so you can play together in almost real-time.

-Pibox Music is a file sharing tool built with remote music collaboration in mind, with features like live chat, screen-sharing, video calls, commenting and mix version history data.
-The service also lets you upload remixed audio files easily, instead of sending emails back and forth between artists.
+Pibox Music is an all-in-one collaboration app built with remote music collaboration in mind, with features like live chat, waveform commenting, file sharing, mix versioning, and a file system with statuses.
+The service also lets you upload remixed audio files easily for waveform review instead of sending emails back and forth between artists.

 In a band with your family members or roommates?
-Ableton Link is an epic tool for any bandmates who are stuck together during quarantine, which lets you play electronic instruments together.
+Ableton Link is an epic tool for any bandmates who want to play together remotely.
 You don’t need MIDI or USB cables or connections, and you don’t even need to have Ableton Live to be able to join in on the jam session.
-Check this one out if you’re planning multi-instrument online performance, too.
+Check this one out if you’re planning a multi-instrument online performance, too.

 If you're using Amuse to distribute your music, our Pro subscription offers several features that simplify the admin side of collaborating.
 Amuse Pro has features such as automatic royalty splits, team accounts, multi-artist profiles, quicker releases, and VIP (24-hour) support.
 Amuse Pro users can also distribute their music to social media platforms like TikTok and Instagram.